polito-WA1-2025-exam/labs-supermassive_black_hole-js/README.md

 There's still work in progress.
 Anyway, we're defining the objects required for the application, each containing all the attributes and methods needed.

+TODO: UPDATE THIS README AS SOON AS POSSIBLE